sergey12malyshev/SnakeGame/README.md

 Connect ST-Link V2 to SWD connector.
 Run **programFlash.bat**

 ## Update firmware
-Use system bootloader: MENU->UPDATE or CLI-> LOAD command
+Use system bootloader: Go to the MENU->UPDATE or CLI-> LOAD command to launch the system bootloader.
+Connect to PC via USB Type C. Launch STM32CubeProgrammer.
+Select the desired COM-port and download the firmware

 ### Static code analyzer
 Cppcheck 2.10 https://cppcheck.sourceforge.io/